dhdeangelis/astro_sun_position/README.md

 # astro_sun_position
 Simplified routines for quickly calculating approximate positions of the Sun

-These routines were written as excersises for different platforms and in different languages for calculating approximate positions of the Sun at a given latitude and a day of year.
+These routines were written as exercises for different platforms and in different languages for calculating approximate positions of the Sun at a given latitude and a day of year.
 Their main purpose is my own learning and experimentation.
 The routines are crude and innacurate for most purposes.
 Their use in production systems is therefore discouraged.

 # astro_sun_ephemeris.15c